 Once all of the sugar syrup is added, turn the mixer to high, and let it continue to mix for 12 minutes.

 While the marshmallow is being formed, mix together the corn starch and powdered sugar.

 Spray a 9×13 pan with cooking spray and dust it with some of the powdered mixture.
 Make sure all sides are covered.
 Place the leftover powdered mixture to the side to use for later.

-Pour in the Nutella and and let it swirl into the marshmallow mixture for about 1 minute.
+Pour in the Nutella, and let it swirl into the marshmallow mixture for about 1 minute.
+Turn off mixer.

-Now, the marshmallow mixture MUST set for at least 4 hours to overnight.
+Let marshmallow mixture set for at least 4 hours, to overnight.
 You can leave it out, uncovered, and it will be fine.